LeonidasTs/LeonidasTs.github.io/_pages/about.md

 news: true # includes a list of news items
 ---

-I am a PhD student at University of Minnesota.
-I will update this section shortly...
+I am a first year Ph.D. student at University of Minnesota under the supervision of Prof. Georgios B. Giannakis.
+I am interested in conducting research on the

+I completed my M.Eng in Electrical and Electronic Engineering at Imperial College London, where my final year thesis explored Network Sparsification and Distributional Robustness.
+During my studies at Imperial, I also conducted research on state-of-the-art AI applications in Deep Learning for Medical Imaging and NLP-based Sentiment Classification with Parameter Efficient Fine-tuned LLMs.

+I am originally from Athens, Greece.